winton/gitcycle/README.md

 Todo
 ----

+* Add comment on lighthouse with issue URL
 * Label issues with ticket milestone
 * Add ability to associate multiple branches/pull requests with one Lighthouse ticket
 * Add comment on lighthouse with issue URL